jrudolph/akka/akka-docs/java/untyped-actors.rst

 Summary of reply semantics and options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* getContext().reply(...) can be used to reply to an Actor or a Future.
+* getCurrentMessage().reply(...) can be used to reply to an Actor or a Future.
 * getContext().getSender() is a reference to the actor you can reply to, if it exists
 * getContext().getSenderFuture() is a reference to the future you can reply to, if it exists
-* getContext().channel() is a reference providing an abstraction to either self.sender or self.senderFuture if one is set, providing a single reference to store and reply to (the reference equivalent to the 'reply(...)' method).
+* getContext().channel() is a reference providing an abstraction to either currentMessage.sender or currentMessage.senderFuture if one is set, providing a single reference to store and reply to (the reference equivalent to the 'reply(...)' method).
 * getContext().getSender() and getContext().getSenderFuture() will never be set at the same time, as there can only be one reference to accept a reply.

 Starting actors